Security Fencing Sports Fencing Fencing Maintenance

 Customer feedback is an extremely a useful indicator of the nature of an organisations, how it conducts itself professionally, and the quality of its services.
 A large number of positive Customer References and/or Testimonials can indicate that the company has not just buttered up one or two mates.

-The work itself in evidence on the customer's premises may be a better guide than the customer's words, i.e. seeing is believing etc. If you can see, touch and feel the work that they have done then you can make a first hand judgement yourself.
+The work itself in evidence on a customer's premises will be a better guide than the company's own marketing and publicity, i.e. seeing is believing etc. If you can see, touch and feel the work that they have done then you can make a first hand judgement yourself.
 NB - ensure that you get permision before testing out a fence on someone else's property.

 Well-Established

 It is said that most small business start-ups fail in the first two years, and the longer they have been in business the less likely they are to fail.
-Recent world events demonstrate that no company is too old or too big to go bust, but generally as a rule of thumb a company with a couple of years under its belt is preferred to a start up.
-Look for a company with a bit of History and one that has weathered the storm.
+Recent world events demonstrate that no company is too old or too big to go bust, but generally as a rule of thumb a company with a decade or more years under its belt has weathered many storms, learned many lessons, and will have experienced professional staff.
+Look for a company with some History.

 No 'Hard Sell'

 Companies that are too pushy and demand commitment or money too soon rarely have anything good to offer.
-A good quality product and company generally sells itself.
-What you need is someone to listen to your needs and provide good objective advice in return.
+A good quality product and company generally sells itself through word of mouth referalls.
+A good fencing company will listen to your needs and provide good objective advice in return.
 Perhaps they will suggest a range of alternative products and guide you through the pros and cons of each.
 Perhaps they will offer just one solution and tell you why.
-In any case a good company will provide information in a clear and understandable manner and leave you to make your own decision without any pressure.
+In any case, a good company will provide information in a clear and understandable manner and leave you to make your own decision without any pressure.
 Look for a company that puts its customers first and offers a FREE no-obligation site inspection and quotation service without a hard sell.

 Policies and Licenses